-Overall, SI is a predictive-based approach that builds upon Distributional Semantic Model (DSM) [9], in other words, word vectors (refer to Chapter 2 for more details).
+Overall, SI is a predictive-based approach3 that builds upon Distributional Semantic Model (DSM) [9], in other words, word vectors (refer to Chapter 2 for more details).
 SI aims to consistently and objectively quantify the semantic importance of a concept by aggregating two different measures: informativeness of a concept and its connectivity with the other concepts.
-The
+The informativeness is measured by a new concept introduced in this thesis called Informative Coefficient (IC).
+The connectivity is measured by another concept introduced in this thesis -- Connectivity Coefficient4 (CC).

-&lt;sup>3 Predictive-based approaches are methods that use machine learning/deep learning to predict the outcome.
+3 Predictive-based approaches are methods that use machine learning/deep learning to predict the outcome.
 It is opposite to the count-based approach.
 Refer to Chapter 2 for more details.